notmandatory/nonce_guess/README.md

    cargo build --release
    ```

-To run the resulting self contained binary use `RUST_LOG=debug target/release/ng_server`.
+To run the resulting self-contained binary use `RUST_LOG=debug target/release/ng_server`.

-In test or release mode the web client can be found at: http://localhost:3000/
+In test or release mode the web client can be found at: http://localhost:8081/

 ### Build Docker Container